 In school we have a designated child protection and safeguarding officer and their deputy.
 Both of these members of staff have the required certification.
 All members of staff (teaching and non-teaching) have undergone Tier 2 Safeguarding training.
 Safeguarding training is updated annually.
-Staff follow procedures in the safeguarding policy and the designated governor is responsible for ensuring guidance is met.
+Staff follow procedures in the safeguarding policy and the designated Aspire Director is responsible for ensuring guidance is met.
+Health & Safety and Safeguarding is on the agenda for every teacher and teaching meeting.